-LI TRANSTITON REPORT FURSUANT T O SECTION 13 OK 15(a) OF THE SECURITIES EXCHANGE ACT OF 1934 For the train nsition period from:to Commission File Number: 001-38105 ; Life Sciences CORP.
-180 LIFE SCIENCES CORP. name of registrant as specified in its Delaware 90-1890354 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 3000 El Camino Real, Bldg.
-4, Suite 200 Palo Alto, CA ) 94306 (Address of Principal Executive Offices) (Zip Code) Registrant's tele ephone number, including area code: (650) 285-2387 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share ATNF The NASDAQ Stock Market LLC (NASDAQ Capital Market) Warrants to purchase shares of Common Stock ATNFW The NASDAQ Stock Market LLC (NASDAQ Capital Market) Securities registered pursuant to Section 12(g) None. of the Act: Indicate by check mark if the registrant is a well-known se asoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to f ile reports pursuant to Section 13 or S Section 15(d) of the Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed during the preceding 12 months (or for such shorter perior requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submit Regulation S-T (§ 232.405 of this chapter) during the precisuch files).
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large at emerging growth company.
-See the definitions of "large company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Accel erated filer Non-accelerated filer ⊠ Emerging growth □ Smalle er reporting company If an emerging growth company, indicate by check mark i or revised financial accounting standards provided pursuant prepared or issued its audit report. $\square$
+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from: \\\\\\ to \\\\\

+Commission File Number: 001-38105

+Life Sciences

+180 LIFE SCIENCES CORP.

+(Exact name of registrant as specified in its charter)

+Delaware 90-1890354 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 3000 El Camino Real, Bldg.
+4, Suite 200 Palo Alto, CA 94306 (Address of Principal Executive Offices) (Zip Code)

+(Address of Principal Executive Offices)

+Registrant's telephone number, including area code: (650) 285-2387

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share ATNF The NASDAQ Stock Market LLC (NASDAQ Capital Market) Warrants to purchase shares of Common Stock ATNFW The NASDAQ Stock Market LLC (NASDAQ Capital - Market)

+Securities registered pursuant to Section 12(g) of the Act:

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗵

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer X Smaller reporting company X

+Emerging growth

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.